MyCape/pikachu/README.md

   - look for the airport in google
   - Remove this airport from favorite.
 - Only 1 item can be saved.
 An error message will be displayed.
 - You should have a perfect error handling.
-Use cocoapods to manage dependency (Optional).
+Use cocoapods to manage dependencies (optional).

 ## Submission
 - You should have fork this repository and send us a `Pull Request`